cloudfoundry-community/swift-buildpack/README.md

 ### Version installed on Bluemix

-The latest version of the Swift buildpack installed on Bluemix is [v1.1.6](https://github.com/IBM-Swift/swift-buildpack/releases/tag/1.1.5).
+The latest version of the IBM Bluemix buildpack for Swift on Bluemix is [v2.0.0](https://github.com/IBM-Swift/swift-buildpack/releases/tag/2.0.0).

 Please note that it is possible that the latest buildpack code contained in this repo hasn't yet been installed on Bluemix.
 If that happens to be the case and you'd like to leverage the latest buildpack code, you can do so by adding the `-b https://github.com/IBM-Swift/swift-buildpack` parameter to the `cf push` command, as shown below: